-Molecular testing for Trypanosome is used for the rapid and accurate laboratory diagnosis of Chagas disease.
+Molecular testing for Trypanosoma is used for the rapid and accurate laboratory diagnosis of Chagas disease.

 Laboratory test results are the most important parameter for the diagnosis and monitoring of all pathological conditions.
 70%-80% of diagnostic decisions are based on laboratory tests.
-Correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".
+The correct interpretation of laboratory results allows a doctor to distinguish "healthy" from "diseased".

 At Diagnostiki Athinon we answer any questions you may have about the test you perform in our laboratory and we contact your doctor to get the best possible medical care.